| The Hoodectomy procedure is fairly

 done over the last several years.
 I’ve now gained significant experience

 dealing with varying body types and anatomies to assure a good result.
+The way I begin is by first determining the extent of the

 sensory perimeter of the clitoris.
 By this, I mean I actually test the